 If you prefer the quick and easy option of a teabag, the world-famous Twinings offers a lovely jasmine tea option.
 With tea bags, you won’t need to worry about brewing the perfect cup of tea with loose leaves.

 If you still have some burning questions about jasmine tea, we’ve got you covered.
 Read on to find out some of the most frequently asked questions about jasmine tea and its benefits.

 How many cups of jasmine tea should I drink a day?

 There is no hard and fast rule about how much jasmine tea you should drink.
 A few cups a day may offer a variety of benefits because of all of the antibacterial and antimicrobial properties in the tea.
 After a few weeks of getting into the routine of drinking this tea, you may start to feel more alert, more calm, and generally more healthy as far as your internal systems go.

 However, because of the caffeine content in the tea, you should try to limit your intake to two or three cups a day, or choose a caffeine-free version.
 If you’re worried that you’re getting too much caffeine, find out how much is in each cup.
-Most jasmine teas (made with green tea) contain around 25 mg of caffeine.
-For the average adult, around 400 mg is generally thought to be safe.

-Is it ok to drink jasmine tea before bed?
+Is it OK to drink jasmine tea before bed?